 |Big sister (if you are a girl)||(eonni)|

-Before we deep dive into each family term in Korean, we should also know the Korean word for “family” which is 가족 (gajok).
+Before we deep dive into each family term in Korean, we should also know the Korean word for “family.”
+The word family in Korean is 가족 (gajok).

 가족끼리 여행 중이에요. (gajokkkiri yeohaeng jungieyo)